-Antalgic gait is a limp that develops in response to pain, often in the foot, knee, or hip.
-It is the most common type of limp people can have.
+Antalgic gait is a limp that develops in response to pain.
+It most often affects the foot, knee, or hip.
+Treatment focuses on addressing the underlying cause.

 Causes of antalgic gait range from minor injuries that heal on their own to painful infections and tumors in the bone or soft tissue that need specialist treatment.